gbateman-vtn/aiware-sbg/README.md

 1. 'createTDOWithAsset' - Create TDO
 2. `createJob` - Create a cognition job.
 3. `checkJobStatus` - Check the status of a job.
-4. `retrieveEngineOutput` - Retrieve the output of a completed job.
+4. `getAssets` - Retrieve output of a completed job.

 <h2>Create TDO with Asset</h2>